Valentin-Laurent/Valentin-Laurent.github.io/README.md

 This package also contains the required config files to deploy the game on Heroku.

 # About the code
-I'm using a hack for the Streamlit part, but I suspect that a much cleaner approach is now possible thanks to Streamlit *Session State* (`app.py` was implemented before this release).
+I'm using a hack for the Streamlit part, but I suspect that a much cleaner approach is now possible thanks to Streamlit *Session State* (`app.py` was implemented before its release).
 This [Streamlit reference repo](https://github.com/gmanchon/streamlit) provides an example [here](https://wagon-data-streamlit.herokuapp.com) of the use of *Session State*.

 Regarding the Python game engine, it was not designed to be computationally efficient, or even elegant, but just meant to work 😄 It would be an interesting challenge to rewrite it, either in pure Python, either using librairies like NumPy, with performance or elegance in mind.